Winter Weather Information

 Some activities may also be cancelled due to inclement weather.
 Depending upon the activity, the Huntley Park District will make every reasonable attempt to reschedule the missed activities or provide a refund if appropriate.
 Some factors that are considered when determining if activities will be cancelled due to inclement winter weather include, but may not be limited to the following: General accessibility of the roads/snow accumulation, status of building utilities, or staff availability due to these challenges.

 Seedlings Preschool and Beyond the Bell

 For activities such as Seedlings Preschool and Beyond the Bell (before and after school care), when District 158 school is cancelled these programs will be cancelled for the day (snow day).
-This year District 158 has adopted an e-Learning option for "snow days" and during these days Beyond the Bell is not available.
+This year District 158 has adopted an e-Learning option for "snow days" and during these days Beyond the Bell and Preschool is not available.
 You should treat this as you would have treated any other snow day in the past.
+If District 158 decides for a late start, AM Beyond the Bell and Seedlings Preschool are cancelled.
 Activities will resume on the next regularly scheduled District 158 school day.

 Huntley Park District partners with several recreation providers including Canlan Ice Arena, Royalty Gymnastics, Platinum Farms, Tot Rock (LITH) that are held offsite.
 We also make use of School District 158 Gymnasiums for basketball programs as well.
 We will work with these providers during inclement weather days to determine if their facilities are open or closed.
 Situations may occur where these off-site activities are running, or not running, which may be different than internal program held at, and by, the Huntley Park District.